 Preserving the Authenticity of Digital Evidence

-A common concern in digital redaction is the potential alteration or distortion of original evidence.
+A common mistake agencies make is assuming that digital redaction alters or corrupts the original evidence file.
 VIDIZMO DEMS overcomes this by maintaining separate, immutable copies of the original and redacted versions.

 Each version is digitally time-stamped and stored with a unique audit trail, ensuring that the original evidence remains untouched and admissible in court.